mi-creative/MIMS/README.md

 If you are considering development, any Python IDE (such as Pycharm) should do the trick.

+Creation of one-file executable apps for Windows/Mac/Linux is ongoing (for windows, run *pyinstaller MIMS.spec --clean* from the base of the repo)

 ## 2. Features

 MIMS allows to describe one-dimensional mass-interaction models, and generade DSP code for the FAUST and Max/MSP environments.